-Table of Contents2

-Copyrigh Copyright / Disclaimer
+Copyrig Copyright / Disclaimer3

-List of Co List of Components
+List of C List of Components4

-Assembl ly 6
+Assemb Assembly6

 1) List of supplies necessary for assembly 6

 2) Seawater inlet 7

 3) Motor/Pump Block 9

 4) Electric connections 10

 5) Membrane Block 11

 6) Control panel 12

-7) Micro-Command (optional) 13
+7) Mini Remote Control (optional) 13

-Start-Up 14
+Start-Up

 1) Precautions before start-up 14

 2) Starting-up the watermaker 15

 3) Stopping the watermaker: without rinsing of the membranes 16

 4) Stopping the watermaker: with automatic rinsing of the membranes 16

-5) Using the Micro-Command (optional) 17
+5) Using the Mini Remote Control (optional) 17

-Operatio Operation
+Operation

-Maintenance
+Mainter nance 19

 1) Membranes maintenance 19

 2) Rinsing frequency of the membranes 19

 3) Sterilizing the membranes 20

 4) High-pressure pump 21

-4) High-pressure pump21 Spare Parts
+Spare Parts

-Appendi ix A1: How do watermakers work?
+Append ix A1: How do watermakers work?
 23

-Appendi ix A2: Mounting of the DESSALATOR [®] high-pressure nozzles 24

-Appendix A2: Mounting of the DESSALATOR [®] high-pressure nozzles
+Appendix A1: How do watermakers work?

+Appendix A3: Manual Rinsing Procedure

 Appendix A4: Instructions for the Sterilizing Cartridge

-Appendix A5: Troubleshooting27
+Appendix A5: Troubleshooting

-Appendix A6: Guide of the Indicator Lights of the Micro Remote Control
+Appendix A6: Guide of the Indicator Lights of the Mini Remote Control

 Appendix A7: Circuit diagram of the electronic board29

 Appendix A8: Schematic drawing